OscarAlmgren/bedrock-server-for-dads/README.md

 ## Quick Start

 ### Prerequisites
-- K3s cluster running on Henrybook server
+- K3s cluster running on your Linux server
 - kubectl configured with access to the cluster
 - KUBECONFIG set to `~/.kube/config`